printdotio/printio-android-sdk/docs/SDK_REFERENCE.md

 &nbsp;
 &nbsp;
 #### > Show Country selection bar on screens.
-By default, only `Screen.PRODUCTS` has country selection bar displayed.
-The following Screens support this method: `Screen.PRODUCTS`, `Screen.PRODUCT_DETAILS` and `Screen.OPTIONS`.
+By default only `Screen.PRODUCTS` has country selection bar shown.
+Following screens have support for this configuration:  `Screen.PRODUCTS`, `Screen.PRODUCT_DETAILS` and `Screen.OPTIONS`.
 ```java
 PIOConfig#showCountrySelectionOnScreen(List<Screen> screens)
 ```